Police Raid Sat-7 Channel’s Egypt Offices

 Detained for hours before being released, director Farid Samir faces possible charges related to operating a satellite TV channel “without the necessary licenses,” a press release by the Sat-7 Cyprus office said two days later.

-Sat-7 asserts the charges are based on a “lack of and/or incorrect information,” the statement added, stressing that its Egypt branch operates under the legal umbrella of the Coptic Evangelical Church.
+Sat-7 asserts the charges are based on a “lack of and/or incorrect information,” the statement added, stressing that its Egypt branch operates under the legal umbrella of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Evangelical Church.

 First launched in 1996, Sat-7 Arabic has since expanded to include channels in Farsi and Turkish, as well as an exclusive Sat-7 Kids channel.
 An estimated 75% of Sat-7 Arabic’s aired shows are currently produced in studios in Egypt and Lebanon.